 Indian Head Water Storage Tank Replacement

 The water tank located off Indian Head Heights is a key asset in Framingham's water distribution system.
-The 3.5 million gallon tank provides storage for over half of the average daily water demand in the Town's distribution system.
+The 3.5 million gallon tank provides storage for over half of the average daily water demand in the City's distribution system.

 Initially installed in 1939, the tank is aged and needs to be replaced.
 Due to its current condition, age and the critical nature of this tank, it is not reasonable to take it out of service for extensive repairs.